Computers, Materials & Continua DOI:10.32604/cmc.2021.014674 | |

 In this problem, FPA based ANC system is exploited for different primary/secondary path scenarios.
 The proposed FPA based ANC are conducted for hundred independent trials and graphical representation of the statistics in sort and unsorted plots are given in Fig. 9.
 The histograms are provided in Fig. 10 for each case of problem 3, while the statistics are provided in Tab.
 5. It is observed that the results of random VF-T3 are better than that of complex random but inferior to sinusoidal VF-T3.
 Relatively better outcomes in term of accuracy are observed for FPA based ANC system in case of sinusoidal and random noise interferences.
 The comparison shows that sinusoidal noise interference based ANC with VF-T3 are consistently superior than each random noise scenario.

 The computational complexity analyses for the optimization of FPA based ANC is also evaluated based on mean execution time and STD, and results are provided in Tab.
-6. The analysis show that the average time lies around images for sinusoidal, images for random and images for complex random noise interferences of ANC with VF-T3 cases, respectively.
+6. The analysis show that the average time lies around for sinusoidal, for random and for complex random noise interferences of ANC with VF-T3 cases, respectively.

 4.4 Comparative Study with Reported Results